MartinHelmut/number-generator/README.md

 [![Standard Version][stdimg]][stdurl]

-Generate repeatable pseudo random numbers and non-cryptographic hash numbers with in Node.js and browser.
+Generate repeatable pseudo random numbers and non-cryptographic hash numbers with Node.js and browser.

 **This library is not yet suitable for production!** Wait until major release v1.0.0 for a stable API.